yuqing-feng/scripts_for_iMeta_2023_11/backup/README.md

-This is a backup of all R packages used in this study.
+## This is a backup of all R packages used in this study.

+## Operation system
-OS: macOS 10.14.1
+macOS 10.14.1

+## R version
-R version: R4.1.0
+R4.1.0

 ## List of R packages used in this study
 | Package              | Version |